magicsoup-io/magicsoup-stock/README.md

 [![Release](https://img.shields.io/github/release/magicsoup-io/magicsoup-stock.svg?style=flat)](https://github.com/magicsoup-io/magicsoup-stock/releases)
 [![Weekly downloads](https://img.shields.io/npm/dw/@magicsoup.io/stock.svg?style=flat)](https://www.npmjs.com/package/@magicsoup.io/stock)

-THE base component library for your next React.js project.
+A base component library for your next React.js project.
 The *soup* is getting cooked with [styled-components](https://github.com/styled-components/styled-components) and [styled-system](https://github.com/jxnblk/styled-system).

 Inspired by [rebass](https://github.com/rebassjs/rebass) we at [zauberware](https://www.zauberware.com) created our own component starter library: **[MagicSoup.io](https://magicsoup.io)**!

+A perfect fit for `create-react-app` and `gatsby` websites.

 **We love to code!
 We love to share!
 We love to create awesome UIs!**

-Our goal is to animate more and more developers and companies to create higher order components with MagicSoup.io.
-We want to give the React.js community a space where they can share their components with others.
-If more and more developers are using the nice approach of styled-components, styled-system and MagicSoup.io, we will all get a better understanding of how others have build their UI and we can all easily hop into other projects.
+Our goal is to write clean, flexile, maintainable and extendable frontend components.
+MagicSoup.io follows the principles of component based frontend design and implements the philosophy of `styled-components` and `styled-system`.
+For us it's one of the best starter libraries to create indivudal designed web interfaces.

 ## Principles